anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ## Traceability

-The purpose of this section is make the application easy to trace and easy to find problematical code block.
+The purpose of this section is to make the application easy to trace and easy to find problematic code blocks.

 ### Logging